 - One year of a mathematics course beyond calculus

-- A course in Java or C++
+- Courses in data structures and programming language like Java or C++

 - Verbal scores of 150 or higher